『幽明 -Between this World and the Next-』

 Keita Matsufusa

-This work is based on the photobook I developed during a workshop hosted by Magnum Photos last year, where I participated with the generous nomination of the Kiyosato Museum of Photographic Arts.
-The experience of creating the book under the guidance of photographer Rafal Milach and book designer Ania Nalecka-Milach was both inspiring and deeply educational.
+This volume was completed based on the photobook I developed for the Magnum Photos Photobook Workshop held in November 2024.
+I participated in the workshop upon recommendation from the Kiyosato Museum of Photographic Arts.
+Under the guidance of photographer Rafał Milach and book designer Ania Nałęcka-Milach, the process became an intense and deeply enriching experience.

 * With heartfelt gratitude to Magnum Photos and the Kiyosato Museum of Photographic Arts.